There is no God!: Description

-Perhaps the most famous of all antireligious posters, Vladimir Menshikov’s 1975 Boga net! (‘There is no God!’) nods to religion via rooftops—onion domes, a crescent, a Latin cross.
+Perhaps the most famous of all antireligious posters, Vladimir Menshikov's 1975 Boga net! (‘There is no God!’) nods to religion via rooftops—onion domes, a crescent, a Latin cross.

 The visual narrative portrays the cosmos as empty of divine beings and filled instead with rational, scientific potential — aligning with the ideological messaging of Soviet state atheism.

 Artist

 Vladimir Mikhailovich Menshikov (1933–1994) was a noted Soviet graphic artist based in Leningrad.
 He was a member of the Union of Artists of the USSR and specialized in woodcuts and political posters, including military and anti-religious themes.

 Legacy

-There is no God! remains one of the most recognized artifacts of Soviet anti-religious propaganda.
+There is no God! is one of the most recognized artifacts of Soviet anti-religious propaganda.
 It has been featured in exhibitions such as "Church and Religion in Soviet Posters" at the University of Marburg, and is housed in collections including the State Museum of the History of Religion in Saint Petersburg.